 Hey, I like it.
 J. Herbin Vert de Gris is a nice, not overpowering colour that has some subtle shading.
 It leans a little light in a thinner nib, or I’d say it’s suitable for a professional setting.
 It’s a unique colour in my collection and I’m glad I bought it, though I still don’t know what happened with the one pen in the one notebook.

 I purchased my 30ml bottle of Vert de Gris from Pen Classics for $21.99.
+You can also find it on Amazon, where you can check out all the non-representative ink swatches and maybe buy a helmet for your goat.

 If you have any ideas for what you’d like to see reviewed, drop a comment or contact me via email.
 I want to keep getting better at this blog and review thing, so I welcome comments and feedback!

 I purchased the products mentioned in the review with my own money and have no affiliation with any business mentioned above, which is why I do what I want.
+Except Amazon because I’ve definitely included affiliate links.
+I still do what I want, though.